More evacuations considered in Norway where the level in swollen rivers continues to rise

 “We are still facing critical days,” the Ringerike municipality, where Hoenefossen lies, said in a statement.

-Prime Minister Jonas Gahr Støre was to visit Hoenefossen later Friday while King Harald and Queen Sonja were to visit the headquarters of the NVE.
+“Being evacuated is a dramatic event in everyday life, especially for children,” Prime Minister Jonas Gahr Støre said as he visited one of the affected areas Friday.
+Norway's King Harald and Queen Sonja were to visit the headquarters of the NVE later in the day.

 Authorities on Friday urged people not to check on their cabins in the devastated part of the country.